Skip to content

 Continuous, Not Static

 Verification is ongoing.
 Evidence state updates.
 Records refresh.
-Status evolves with behaviour.
+Status changes when deterministic inputs change — not with subjective behaviour scores.

 Transparent, Not Opaque

-Verification results are structured, documented, and auditable.
+Verification results are structured, documented, and auditable, with deterministic reason codes.
 No black boxes.

 Decoupled, Not Siloed